Academic Summer Camps

 We can’t wait to see you at Taylor’s Academic Summer Camps!
 Contact Kiersten Seeman at email@example.com for more information about these programs for high school students.

-Registration will begin at 5:30 pm on Sunday, June 11 or June 18 (depending on your week of camp) in the lobby of Breuninger Hall.
+Registration will begin at 5:30 pm on Sunday in the lobby of Breuninger Hall.
 (Dinner will not be available, so please grab something on your way to campus.)
 Students can move into the residence hall until 7 pm, at which time there will be a Summer Program Welcome Meeting for students and parents.

 Parents, please plan to leave campus following this meeting.

-We will pick students up at the Indianapolis or Fort Wayne airports on Sunday, June 11 (week 1) or Sunday, June 18 (week 2).
-Your arrival flight should arrive by 2 pm.
+We will pick students up at the Indianapolis or Fort Wayne airports.
+Your arrival flight should arrive by 2 pm on the Sunday of camp.

-Return flights must have a departure time after 6 pm on Friday, June 16 (week 1) or June 23 (week 2).
+Return flights must have a departure time after 6 pm on Friday the last day of camp.

 To register for the airport shuttle service, fill out the Airport Shuttle Request Form.